ntrocado/freesound/README.md

 ### Sounds

-Use `info` to get information about a sound.
+Use `info` to get information on a sound from the Freesound database.
 For example:

 ``` lisp
 (info 1234 :fields "filesize")